madebyjoshh/calendar-with-holidays/README.md

 # calendar-with-holidays
-dynamic calendar using html css javascript
+dynamic calendar using html css javascript, used for college project